longturn/freeciv21/docs/Contributing/visual-studio.rst

   to build a installable package for Windows.
 This is only available to the MSYS2 environment.
 This does not mean that you can not test an install using Visual Studio.
 After going to :menuselection:`Build --> install Freeciv21` you can still manually start up the client or a server as needed to debug.
-To do this you will start up either the client, or the server, or both and then in the Visual Studio :menuselection:`Debug --> Attach to Process`
+To do this you will start up either the client, the server, or both and then in Visual Studio go to :menuselection:`Debug --> Attach to Process`

 :strong:`Notes about Clang-Cl vs MSVC`